The Langoliers (miniseries): Post-production

+Creature design and effects

+The effects for The Langoliers were provided by New York-based computer effects studio Image Design who had previously provided the effects work for Rubinstein's production of The Stand.
+As King had been very vocal in his criticism for the monster reveal in the 1990 It miniseries, Rubinstein worked closely with King to ensure they'd avoid a repeat of the experience and that King would be satisfied with the reveal of the Langoliers.
+Building upon King's general description of the Langoliers as "Beach balls with teeth", Rubinstein went back and forth with the effects department to decide whether the Langoliers should be practical effects or CGI before ultimately deciding to go with CGI as Rubinstein felt it would strike that balance of being from a childhood nightmare, scary while also being slightly cartoony.
+Special effects supervisor Tom Barham directed his team to build various computer models for the titular Langoliers based on the vague description provided in the source material.
+Initially the team tried to give the Langoliers faces, but according to Barham anytime they attempted this the models ended up looking too much like Pac-Man which both King and Holland said would not be acceptable.
+In order to achieve something that fell within King and Holland's vision, the team divided up the Langoliers' forms into sections and gave them rows of metallic shark-like teeth to make them "whirling balls of death and destruction".
+All scenes involving the plane in flight, with the exception of takeoff and landing sequences, were achieved with CGI.

-Reception
+Reception and legacy

 Ken Tucker of Entertainment Weekly gave it a "B" rating, calling it an episode of The Twilight Zone stretched out to four hours, [but] nonetheless does have its moments.
 TV Guide gave it one out of five stars, calling it tedious and boring, criticizing its "dull" script, "cardboard characters", "ludicrous special effects", and its "dishwatery cast, [with the sole exception of] Pinchot, who rolls his eyes like an alien thespian from the Planet Ham".
 Variety found the first three hours of the series work well, but that it falls apart when the monster is revealed.
 The book Stephen King Films FAQ asserted that Bronson Pinchot "chews more scenery than all of the Langoliers put together".

-The series did very well for ABC, finishing among the top 5 in the weekly ratings.
+The series did very well for ABC, finishing among the top five in the weekly ratings.

+In 2021, Greek experimental filmmaker Aristotelis Maragkos reanimated the TV movie into an experimental feature titled The Timekeepers of Eternity.